dinkzilla/mdl-ext/src/bordered-fields/readme.md

 ## Introduction
-The Material Design Lite Ext (MDLEXT) bordered fields component is a method for decorating contained MDL textfields and MDLEXT selectfields without affecting the original design.
+The Material Design Lite Ext (MDLEXT) bordered fields component is a method for decorating contained MDL textfields and MDLEXT selectfields without affecting the original MDL design.
 You can apply the `mdlext-bordered-fields` class to any HTML block element and use that as a container for the bordered fields.

 ### To include a MDLEXT **bordered fields** component: